obsmax/srfpython/tutorials/tutorial0/readme.txt

 to run the tutorial

-1/ activate the environment created for tetedenoeud (assume that jupyter notebook for python 2 was installed)
+1/ activate the environment created for srfpython (assume that jupyter notebook for python 2 was installed)

-source activate tetedenoeud
+source activate srfpython

 2/ run jupyter notebook in this directory